 - The Preview Dialer is currently compatible with Callbar App (Electron) only.

-- The Salesforce dialer also needs to be aware of the agent’s login session in the Salesforce Connector, otherwise known as Salesforce’s phone widget or phone CTI.
+- Preview and Power Dialer for Salesforce also needs to be aware of the agent’s login session in the Salesforce Connector, otherwise known as Salesforce’s phone widget or phone CTI.
 Follow the instructions in the article Please login in Salesforce Connector to ensure this connection is correctly configured.

-The Salesforce Dialer feature gives an agent and a salesperson the ability to automatically dial down a list of Salesforce records (Contacts, Leads, Accounts, Cases, and Opportunities).
-Salesforce Dialer offers two dialing modes, Power and Preview.
+Preview and Power Dialer for Salesforce feature gives an agent and a salesperson the ability to automatically dial down a list of Salesforce records (Contacts, Leads, Accounts, Cases, and Opportunities).
+Preview and Power Dialer for Salesforce offers two dialing modes, Power and Preview.
 In the Preview dialing mode, agents can review records before calls are initiated, later allowing them to start the call or skip to another record.
 In the Power mode, calls will be launched automatically, one after the other, respecting a defined delay between calls.

 The first step of this user flow is to start by creating a Dialer campaign and choosing the records that should be part of that campaign.

 How to create a Talkdesk Campaign

 In order to be able to create a Talkdesk Campaign, you must have Preview and Power Dialer for Salesforce creation permission.
 If you didn’t assign permissions yet, check the article Setting up and Configuring Preview and Power Dialer for Salesforce.

 - To create a campaign go to the Talkdesk Campaigns tab in the Talkdesk Lightning app, or click the Dialer button in a record list view.